pegasus-io/a-k8s-demo/oci/kubeone_operator/ansible.minikube/README.md

   && chmod +x minikube

 # alsofor the minikube binary to be there :
-mv mnikube /usr/local/bin
+sudo mv ./minikube /usr/local/bin minikube version
-minikube --version
 # --- #
 # sets the none driver as the default : we don't have to use the '--vm-driver' option again.
 # --- #